spencertipping/ni/README.md

 abstraction of "everything's a spreadsheet."

 ## What everything here does
-- `Dockerfile`: a symlink to `env/ubuntu-16.04`, one of the testing environments for ni portability.
-If you use [dotbash](https://github.com/spencertipping/dotbash), you can run `dr` to build and run a transient testing container.
 - `./boot`: create the base `ni` image with no extensions.
 This image does almost nothing and is effectively unusable.
 - `./build`: run `./boot`, then extend with a bunch of libraries.
 See [the dev